mcdougallab/matlabneuroninterface/README.md

 Run the installer from the project root.
 It will locate NEURON and MATLAB automatically, compile the MEX file, and update your shell environment and MATLAB `startup.m`.

+The installer also writes `setenv('HOC_LIBRARY_PATH', ...)` into `startup.m`, which is important when MATLAB is launched from the GUI (where shell rc files are not sourced).

 **macOS / Linux:**
 ```bash
 ./install.sh